-MemberLabel and MemberName are the two fundamental properties of Dimension Members in Kepion.
-Technically, there is only one difference between these two properties; MemberLabels have to be unique, while MemberNames don't.
+MemberLabel and MemberName are the two fundamental properties of Dimension Members.
+Technically, they differ in only one way: MemberLabels have to be unique, while MemberNames don't.

 In Kepion, the default display in Forms is the MemberName.
 Therefore, we suggest using a descriptive value that is user-friendly as the MemberName.
-MemberName values can be modified whenever needed.
-It will not impact any system functions.
+Users can modify MemberNames whenever needed as these values do not impact any system functions.

 Data Rules and SQL Rules

 WHERE [AccountID] = (SELECT [MemberId] FROM [dbo].[D_Account] WHERE [MemberLabel] = N'Travel Expense')

 Tip: Select Show all properties to view the Member Name and other Attributes for each Member.

 As a result, we want them to remain static to minimize ongoing changes to Kepion assets.
 Moreover, MemberLabels have to be unique.
 We, therefore, strongly recommend naming MemberLabels with business codes or keys such as Cost Center #, Customer ID, etc.

 If a customer plans to use external reporting tools such as Pivot Tables or PowerBI, we will need to reconsider the values of MemberLabels.
 External reporting tools use MemberLabels as the default display of Dimension Members.
 Let's say we used codes or keys unfamiliar to users; those reports become unreadable to the target audience.